Programs & Services

 The Trauma Systems Therapy program is a multi-phased initiative to address the complex mental health needs of young refugees from elementary school through high school.
 Following significant periods in refugee camps, families approved for resettlement to the United States experience compounded emotional stress and anxiety related to the shock of a new culture, lack of language skills, bullying, and much more.
 Youth, with even more limited and underdeveloped coping skills, are often unable to cope with their new environments and unprepared to adapt to the US academic environment.
 This program includes partnerships with Boston Children’s Hospital for Trauma and Community Resilience Center, who will serve as consultant and provider of the evidence-based model, BestSelf Behavioral Health, International Institute of Buffalo, Lafayette High School, and Journey’s End Refugee Services.

 JFS’ Care Coordination Program is a free service that helps streamline care and improve the health and well-being of individuals and families.
-Working with you, a dedicated care coordinator will also work with your provides and your entire support system.
+Working with you, a dedicated care coordinator will also work with your providers and your entire support system.

 Eligibility requirements do apply, including active enrollment in Medicaid and having two or more chronic health conditions such as, asthma, diabetes, heart disease, mental health condition, or substance use disorder.
 Alternatively, those with a diagnosed mental health illness or who are living with HIV/AIDS qualify for the program.